nadineperez/Recipe/docs/user_manual.md

+# User Manual

 This application/website is provided to users who have tons of ingredients and are unsure of what to cook using those ingredients.
 This application/website will allow users to input the ingredients they have into our generator.

-To do so, the user types their ingredient in the ingredient box.
-If a suggestion pops up click on that suggestion and then click the button “add ingredient” to add the ingredient to the box below “Your Ingredients”.
-Repeat this until there is a list of all the ingredients the user wants.
-After all ingredients are listed and provided, users will be able to see a list of recipes that include those ingredients.
-To get the list recipes the user must click on “Generate Recipe” to see the list of recipes.
-After the user selects which recipe they’d like to view or use, they will then see a full view and details of the ingredients needed for the recipe, how long it’ll take to cook the dish, and how to actually make the dish step by step.
+### How to Add Ingredients
+* First the User types their ingredient in the ingredient box
+* While you are typing the ingredient there will be drop down suggestions.
+Click on the correct suggestion
+* Then click on the "add ingredient" button.
+* Repeat these steps until you have a full list of ingredients

+### How to get Recipes
+* Once all the ingredients are added to the box simply click on the button "Generate Recipe"
+* This will take you to a result page of recipes you can cook with the ingredients you put
+* Click on the recipe to see full details such as cook time, and directions on how to cook the recipe.